Pitchfork (website): 1996–2003: early years

-2004–2005: Growing influence and professional growth
+2004–2005: growing influence and professional growth

-As of 2004, Pitchfork had eight full-time employees and about 50 freelance staff members, most of whom worked remotely and co-ordinated through phone and internet.
+As of 2004, Pitchfork had eight full-time employees and about 50 freelance staff members, most of whom worked remotely and coordinated through phone and internet.
 Writers were unpaid for their first six months, after which they could earn $10 or $20 for a review or $40 for a feature.
 Following staff tensions about Schreiber's advertising income, Pitchfork started paying writers from their first articles at a slightly improved rate.
 The first full-time employee, Chris Kaskie, formerly of the satirical website The Onion, was hired to run business operations.
 He later became the president and co-owner.
-Pitchfork's first professional editor, Scott Plagenhoef, was hired shortly afterwards.
+Pitchforks first professional editor, Scott Plagenhoef, was hired shortly afterwards.
 Kaskie and Plagenhoef are credited for turning Pitchfork into a professional operation.

-Also in 2004, Pitchfork published a positive review of the debut album by Arcade Fire, Funeral.
-The album became a bestseller and is cited as the first major example of Pitchfork's influence on independent music, attracting coverage of Pitchfork from outlets such as the Los Angeles Times.
+In 2004, Pitchfork published a positive review of the debut album by Arcade Fire, Funeral.
+The album became a bestseller and is cited as the first major example of Pitchforks influence on independent music, attracting coverage of Pitchfork from outlets such as the Los Angeles Times.
 The contributor Jess Weiss said the review "changed everything".
 By 2005, Pitchfork was attracting around one million readers a month, with an annual revenue of around $5 million.
 That year, Schreiber said he was uninterested in selling Pitchfork: "It would change into the antithesis of the reason I started it.
 This is something I am so in love with—this is my entire adult life's work."